Real Estate Appraisals: A Primer

-A home purchase can be the largest transaction most may ever encounter.
-Whether it's where you raise your family, a seasonal vacation home or an investment, purchasing real property is a detailed financial transaction that requires multiple parties to make it all happen.
+Their home's purchase can be the most important financial decision many may ever make.
+Whether it's a main residence, an additional vacation home or an investment, the purchase of real property is a complex transaction that requires multiple people working in concert to see it through.

-Most of the participants are very familiar.
-The most known person in the exchange is the real estate agent.
-Next, the bank provides the money required to finance the deal.
-And ensuring all aspects of the sale are completed and that the title is clear to pass from the seller to the purchaser is the title company.
+Practically all the people participating are quite familiar.
+The real estate agent is the most known face in the transaction.
+Then, the mortgage company provides the money needed to bankroll the exchange.
+And ensuring all areas of the transaction are completed and that a clear title passes to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the property is in line with the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the real estate is in line with the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisal Metrics will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
-We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the shape a typical buyer would expect them to be.
-To make sure the stated size of the property has not been misrepresented and describe the layout of the home, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would have an impact on the value of the house.
+To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must actually view features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the shape a typical buyer would expect them to be.
+To ensure the stated square footage is accurate and convey the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the house.

-This is where we pull information on local construction costs, the cost of labor and other factors to figure out how much it would cost to build a property similar to the one being appraised.
-This value commonly sets the upper limit on what a property would sell for.
+This is where we analyze information on local construction costs, labor rates and other factors to determine how much it would cost to replace the property being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
 The cost approach is also the least used predictor of value.

-Appraisers get to know the subdivisions in which they appraise.
-They innately understand the value of particular features to the homeowners of that area.
-Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the property at hand.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers become very familiar with the communities in which they appraise.
+They thoroughly understand the value of particular features to the residents of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-• If, for example, the comparable has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.
+• Say, for example, the comparable has an irrigation system and the subject does not, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.

 • However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.